-By Jasmine Kaur
+By Jasmine Kaur • 8 min read

 A hug at the right time from the right person can make us feel so good!
 Just think back to a time when you were feeling low and a loved one wrapped you up in warmth and comfort, with that kind of close body contact.
 However, not all kinds of hugs are the same.
 Forced ones (versus those that are mutually beneficial and heartfelt!) can actually do more harm than good.
-This World Hug Day, make sure your child knows all about the power of this kind of contact and when it can heal.
+So, make sure your child knows all about the power of this kind of contact and when it can heal.

 Children have as much right to their body as adults do.
 Therefore, they have the right to say 'No' to certain behaviours that involve their body and make them uncomfortable.
 A prime example of this is displaying affection through hugs and kisses.

-Moreover, affection has to come from within, so your friends and relatives would be better off trying to build a connection with your child before she is ready to hug them.
+Further, affection has to come from within, so your friends and relatives would be better off trying to build a connection with your child before she is ready to hug them.
 Connections usually start off with small steps, like sharing a conversation or a smile, which a child would be more comfortable with.
 After she is familiar with them, she might even want to hug them because he wants to.

 So, your child needs to know that she has the right to her body.
 You can support her by listening to her requests and not forcing her to hug people if she doesn’t want to do so.
 This will teach her that she has control in deciding who gets to touch her and who doesn’t.

 In our culture, we often treat people in authority as people to be obeyed no matter what.
 For your child, an adult almost always has authority over him.
 Forcing your child to hug an adult would reinforce this.
 And it will give him the false impression that adults have the right to his body.

 Instead, if you allow your child to decide when and whom to hug, you can show him that adults, even relatives or parents, are not entitled to his body however they please, even if it’s ‘just a hug’.